Jack Doyle (American football): Pre-draft

 On January 26, 2013, Doyle played in the 2013 Senior Bowl as part of the Oakland Raiders' head coach Dennis Allen's North team that lost 21–16 to Detroit Lions' head coach Jim Schwartz' South team.
-He did not receive an invitation to participate at the NFL Scouting Combine.
-On February 21, 2013, Doyle held a private pro day and had scouts and team representatives from 20 NFL teams attend.
+Doyle did not receive an invitation to participate at the NFL Scouting Combine.
+On February 21, he held a private pro day and had scouts and team representatives from 20 NFL teams attend.
 He ran the majority of combine and positional drills, but elected to skip the bench press.
 Doyle was mentored by former Indianapolis Colts' tight end Ken Dilger in preparation for his pro day.
-At the conclusion of the pre-draft process, Doyle was projected to be a seventh round pick or priority undrafted free agent by NFL draft experts and scouts.
+At the conclusion of the pre-draft process, Doyle was projected to be a seventh-round pick or priority undrafted free agent by NFL draft experts and scouts.
 He was ranked as the 20th best tight end prospect in the draft by DraftScout.com.
-Doyle went undrafted in the 2013 NFL draft.